girder/viime/README.md

 This command will spin up two Docker containers named `docker_backend_1` and `docker_opencpu_1`.

 Note, the web client will still need to be started using `yarn serve`.
-See the [ldc README](https://github.com/Kitware/ldc#usage) for more details.